- Collecting reference materials

 - Rendering passes from 3D

 - Color grading, adding grain, and working with lens distortion

 Skill Level Intermediate

-Hi, I'm Craig Whitaker and welcome to Visual Effects Techniques creating a CG flag with Cinema 4D in After Effects.
+(xylophone music) - [Voiceover] Hi, I'm Craig Whitaker, and welcome to Visual Effects Techniques: Creating a CG Flag with CINEMA 4D and After Effects.
 In this course, we'll walk through an entire VFX shot from conception through delivery.
-I'll start by showing you how to collect reference material from the web and create a mockup using Photoshop.
-Then, show you how to use the foundry camera tracker plug-in for After Effects to track the camera movement in our shot.
+I'll start by showing you how to collect reference material from the web and create a mock-up using Photoshop, then show you how to use The Foundry CAMERATRACKER plugin for After Effects to track the camera movement in our shot.